darkengross/Instagram_loksabha/README.md

 - json files: contain all the json file.
 - data directory: contain numpy embeddings for text and ocr text
 - manual data: contains csv files for manual data collection
+- Lok_sabha_contestents.csv: This is the data file that contain the information regarding lok sabha politicians we manually collected.